 Aloysius devised a system in which every fourth year was a leap year; however, century years that were divisible 400 were exempted.
 So, for example, the years 2000 and 1600 were leap years, but not 1900, 1800 or 1700.

-While in a 2000-year period, the Julian calendar had 500 leap years; the Gregorian calendar only has 485.
-This change was based on a calculation that an average year length is 365.2425 days, which was pretty close: the modern measured value is 365.24219 days.
-This small difference, coupled with the precession of the equinoxes, amount to the Gregorian calendar shifting a day out of sync after 7,700 years.
-We have a while to wait until this discrepancy causes any problems …
+While in a 2000-year period, the Julian calendar had 500 leap years, the Gregorian calendar only has 485.
+This change was based on a calculation that an average year length is 365.2425 days, which was pretty close: the modern measured value is 365.2422 days, according to NASA.
+This small difference, coupled with the precession of the equinoxes, amounts to the Gregorian calendar shifting a day out of sync after 7,700 years.
+So, we have a while to wait until this discrepancy causes any problems.

 Putting the calendar back in sync

 At the time, such changes were considered controversial, but not nearly as controversial as the plan to put the calendar back into sync with the seasons.
-The Pope only had the authority to reform the calendar of Spain, Portugal, the Polish–Lithuanian Commonwealth and most of Italy.
-In those regions, Thursday, Oct.
+The Pope only had the authority to reform the calendar of Spain, Portugal, the Polish–Lithuanian Commonwealth and most of Italy, according to the Encyclopedia Britannica.
+In those regions, the calendar was advanced by 10 days: Thursday, Oct.
 4, 1582 (of the Julian calendar), was followed by Friday, Oct.
 15, 1582 (of the Gregorian calendar).
-Other Catholic countries and colonies soon followed.
-Other nations objected to losing 10 days, but often that was due more to not wanting to indicate fellowship with the Catholic Church than being concerned with scientific accuracy.
-Some nations wouldn’t switch over for hundreds of years.
-The British Empire (including the American colonies) did not adopt the change until 1752.
-[Related: When Is George Washington's Real Birthday?]

 April Fools' Day origin

 Under the Julian calendar, France celebrated the New Year during the week between March 25 and April 1.
 When France began using the Gregorian calendar, the change shifted New Year's Day to January 1.
-It has been suggested that folks who didn’t hear about the change (or else refused to acknowledge its legitimacy) be mocked as “the April Fools.”
-They were often mocked and had jokes played on them on or around the old New Year.
+One theory suggests that folks who didn't hear about the change (or else refused to acknowledge its legitimacy) were mocked as "the April Fools," according to History.com.
+They were often teased and had jokes played on them on or around the old New Year.
 In France, this took the form of pranksters sticking fish on the backs of those who celebrated the old custom, earning the victims of the prank the name Poisson d'Avril, or April Fish.

 This widely accepted origin tale doesn't explain other pranking traditions that preceded the Gregorian switch.
-For example, references to "April fools" are found in Chaucer's “The Canterbury Tales," written in the 14th century.
-And while it’s true that many countries of the Middle Ages celebrated the New Year on other dates — March 25 is the most relevant to this myth — most switched New Year’s back to January 1 for reasons other than the change to the Gregorian calendar.
-Most New-Year changes preceded the switch to the Gregorian calendar by several years.
+For example, references to "April fools" are found in Chaucer's "The Canterbury Tales," written in the 14th century.
+And while it's true that many countries of the Middle Ages celebrated the New Year on other dates — March 25 is just the most relevant to this myth — most switched New Year's back to January 1 for reasons other than the change to the Gregorian calendar, and long before the calendar's existence.